jxyang44/MyLuksoWalletv2/README.md

 <br/>
 Link to the required video submission: https://www.youtube.com/watch?v=nronIM7Lgxc&t=57s
 <br/>
-Additional documentation on MyLuksoWallet can be found at:
+This readme file is intentionally sparse.
+More detailed documentation on MyLuksoWallet can be found at:
 <ul>
   <li><a href="https://myluksowallet-hackathon.netlify.app/getstarted">Tutorials from Website</a></li>
   <li><a href="https://docs.google.com/presentation/d/1KGlWPiMQu9HsbDDt2WgSXEF9vcHWhigdcR9-jILy12k/edit?usp=sharing">Presentation Slides</a></li>